City Department Frequently Asked Questions

 Question: How can I contact the City’s elected officials?

-Answer: City Council members are issued official City emails which may be located at: http://www.copperascovetx.gov/city_council/.
-To avoid possible illegal quorums, we do recommend that City Council members be emailed individually, and not as an entire body.
+Answer: Mayor and City Council members are issued official City emails, which may be located at: https://www.copperascovetx.gov/city_council/.
+To avoid possible illegal quorums, we do recommend that the Mayor and City Council members be emailed individually, not as an entire body.

 Question: Can I speak during City Council meetings?